saxond/bill/README.md

 https://start.spring.io

-Be sure to add dependencies and add the web components.
+Click Dependencies and select Spring Web, Spring Data JPA, and MySQL Driver.

 I named the artifact `server`, downloaded it, then unziped it:

     unzip ~/Downloads/server.zip